jflot/PlaySynteny/README.md

 `export PATH=~/bin:$PATH`

-If you want this to become permanent (i.e. everytime you log into your account you get ~/bin added to your $PATH then you should add the line `export PATH=~/bin:$PATH` to the .bashrc or .profile file at the root of your account (if no such file exists yet, create one).
+If you want this to become permanent (i.e. everytime you log into your account you get ~/bin added to your $PATH then you should add the line `export PATH=~/bin:$PATH` to the .bashrc or .profile file at the root of your account; if no such file exists yet, create one).

 Download the genome and proteome of Saccharomyces cerevisiae (Sce) from https://www.yeastgenome.org/ and Candida glabrata (Cgl) from http://www.candidagenome.org.